-(Following is a post by my 10-year-old daughter.
-It was inspired by a conversation we recently had in the car about a reality show and the impact of criticism.
+(Following is a post by my 10-year-old daughter, inspired by a conversation we recently had about a reality show and the impact of criticism.
 Ella is wise beyond her years and has excellent insight on how we parents can help our children meet their potential in a loving, positive manner).

 A while back I was at a friend’s house, and we stayed up late watching the show “Dance Moms.”
 While I really liked their dance competitions,